nevenc/spring-ai-workshop/workshop/content/03-first-spring-ai-app/index.md

 {{< note >}}
 🏆 *Congratulations* 🏆

-👍 You have finished the lab!
+👍 You have finished the lab! 👍

-Feel free to continue with optional steps or go to [Workshop Summary](../99-workshop-summary)
+Feel free to [continue with optional steps](../04-prompts) or go to [Workshop Summary](../99-workshop-summary)
 {{< /note >}}